foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

     git add factory-keys/spldev.crt
     git commit

-Once the commit is pushed upstream, the FoundriesFactory® CI will generate a build that fixes the issue.
+Once the commit is pushed upstream, the FoundriesFactory™ Platform CI will generate a build that fixes the issue.

 .. _ref-troubleshooting_request-entity-too-large: